 Sikandar Lodi is best known for establishing the city of Agra, which will subsequently become his capital in a few years.
 An able ruler, Sikandar had an ever going conflict with the ruler of Gwalior, Mansingh Tomar, with whom the Lodi ruler fought almost all of his life.

 All in all, the Sikandar Lodi Tomb in the Lodhi Garden Delhi holds great historical significance and one must not miss the chance to observe this architectural masterpiece!

 It is a building that imitates the Bada Gumbad in many ways, especially in terms of its shape.
-But what makes it difficult from it is its ornamentation or the decoration.
+But what makes it difficult for it is its ornamentation or the decoration.